 Pascoe, C. J. 2003.
 “Multiple Masculinities?
 Teenage Boys Talk About Jocks and Gender.”
 American Behavioral Scientist 46(10):1423-38.

 South by Southwest (SXSW)—a music, film, journalism, and tech festival held annually in Austin—came under fire last week for a decision to cancel a scheduled 2016 panel called “Level Up: Overcoming Harassment in Games,” as well as one other panel related to the gaming community.
-SXSW cited threats and harassment targeting the panel as its reason for cancelling.
+SXSW cited threats and harassment targeting the panel as its reason for canceling.

 Some heralded this new event as a victory for anti-harassment activists.
 Former Texas State Senator Wendy Davis, for example, praised SXSW’s handling of the situation in a Facebook post: